 - Mix the cheese, mayonnaise, chives, and pepper in a small bowl and spread out evenly on the pie crust.

 - Top the cheese filling with the cherry tomatoes.
+Sprinkle salt and pepper evenly over the tomatoes.

 - Bake for 35 minutes or until the crust edges are golden brown, and the cheese is bubbling up around the tomatoes.